hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The city-level goals are to:
 * integrate plastic waste management as a priority into city plans of Phnom Penh, the capital, Siem Reap and Sihanoukville
-* develop an operational solid waste management plan in at least 1 city
+* develop an operational waste management plan in at least 1 city
 * ensure that at least 20 businesses (primarily in the tourism sector) adopt single-use plastic reduction measures and foster recycling

 The above will be supported by an awareness campaign, for which the goals are to: